oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ## Client Authentication {#client-authentication}

 Typically, mobile and desktop applications are considered "public clients" in OAuth, since they cannot be shipped with a statically configured set of client credentials {{RFC8252}}.
 Because of this, client impersonation should be a concern of anyone deploying this pattern.
 Without client authentication, a malicious user or attacker can mimick the requests the application makes to the authorization server, pretending to be the legitimate client.

-Because this specification is intended for first-party applications, it is likely that the intent is to also avoid prompting the user with a consent screen as recommended by {{RFC6749}}.

 Implementers SHOULD consider additional measures to limit the risk of client impersonation, such as using attestation APIs available from the operating system.